mad-egg-labs/madegglabs.com/README.md

 Content is managed in [Sanity.io](https://madegglabscom.sanity.studio) and deployed via Static Site Generation (SSG) using Astro.

 Deploy content schema changes by running the following from within the `/studio` directory: `npx sanity@latest deploy`

+Deploy the site by merging changes to the `main` branch.